How a leading human rights lawyer put football under the spotlight

-Herbert caused a stir when, last month, in the wake of John Terry being banned for just four matches after he was found guilty of racially abusing Anton Ferdinand, he revealed his role in talks over a separatist Black Footballers' Association.
+Herbert caused a stir when, last month, in the wake of John Terry being banned for just four matches after he was found guilty of racially abusing Anton Ferdinand, he revealed his role in

 For many, this marked Herbert out as a divisive figure, encouraging a dangerous 'us and them' mentality.
 But it was two subsequent episodes that really ensured Herbert would come under fire.

 First, he over Chelsea's allegations the referee used a racist term towards Jon Obi Mikel.
 And then he over their use of the 'Y-word', giving them two weeks to cease the chants before referring the matter, once again, to the police.

 It's unlikely that Herbert is too bothered by all the criticism he has received as a result.
 This is, after all, one of the leading human rights lawyers of his generation, one of a very small number of black judges, a veteran of 30 years' worth of campaigning against institutional racism, and for greater racial equality in the criminal justice system.
 This is a man who has taken on opponents that make the footballing establishment look positively tame in comparison.

 The son of a white mother and African father, Herbert was brought up in the Northumberland mining town of Ashington, home of the Charlton brothers.
 The only mixed-race child at his school, the teenage Herbert was the victim of merciless verbal and physical racial abuse, an ordeal that helps to explain his subsequent determination to speak out against discrimination at every opportunity.